 Agent Forge

-Agent Forge is a deployment and configuration management platform that enables recursive optimization of AI systems.
+Agent Forge is a deployment and configuration management platform that supports recursive optimization of AI systems.
 It allows technical teams to manage, version, and deploy AI system configurations programmatically while the system continuously improves its own optimization strategies.

 The platform treats agents, their behaviors, and evaluation frameworks as code that can be systematically updated and tested.
-Instead of manual configuration changes that take weeks to analyze and deploy, Agent Forge enables automated optimization cycles that complete in hours while maintaining strict human oversight for production safety.
+Instead of manual configuration changes that take weeks to analyze and deploy, Agent Forge supports automated optimization cycles that complete in hours while maintaining strict human oversight for production safety.

 The recursive aspect is key: as the system optimizes AI configurations, it also learns better ways to identify optimization opportunities, creating a compounding improvement effect over time.